On the solvable-unsolvable transition due to noise-induced chaos in digital memcomputing: Introduction

 In the field of computing, a new class of non-linear (classical) dynamical systems has been recently introduced, designed to solve complex combinatorial optimization problems~\cite{Traversa17a}.
 These dynamical systems have been named digital memcomputing machines (DMMs) in view of the fact that they map a finite string of symbols to a finite string of symbols while coupling two types of degrees of freedom: ``fast ones'' representing the variables of the problem to solve, and ``slow ones'' representing memory degrees of freedom~\cite{MemComputingbook}.
 Since DMMs are classical systems, their ordinary differential equations (ODEs) can be efficiently simulated on our modern computers.
 In fact, most of the studies concerning DMMs so far have been performed by simulating their ODEs~\cite{traversa2017polynomial,traversa2018evidence,traversa2018memcomputing,sheldon2019stress,Sean3SAT,YuanhangDP,sharp2023scaling}\footnote{Also see, e.g., case studies in~\cite{MemComputingbook} or those reported by the company MemComputing, Inc.: www.memcpu.com.}, with a few implementations on small and large FPGA boards~\cite{chung23,10658882}.

 Despite much work in this fledgling field has focused on understanding the topological aspects of these dynamical systems~\cite{topo,di2019DLRO}, less attention has been devoted to the role of noise, whether in the form of numerical errors introduced in the discretization of the corresponding ODEs, or the physical noise that would naturally appear in a hardware realization of these machines. {\it Numerical noise} can be increased during the time discretization process, by increasing the integration time step, resulting in discrete approximations that alter the path of the system in phase space. {\it Physical noise} occurs due to variations in the environment or control parameters, adding complexity and unpredictability.
 Although there have been multiple studies investigating noise effects in discrete maps and Hamiltonian systems \cite{moss1989noise,nychka1992finding}, the influence of noise on the transition to chaos within continuous-time dynamical systems remains less examined~\cite{chaosororder}.
-Earlier research was predominantly focused on either systems with a high dimensionality \cite{albers2006persistent,musielak2009high} or pronounced non-linearities \cite{zaslavsky1992weak,albers2006routes,dechert1999probability}.
+Nevertheless, the phenomenon of noise-induced chaos has been recognized for several decades.
+Early works \cite{iansiti1985noise, Bulsara1990} revealed how noise can drive trajectories into fractal basin boundaries, producing switching-like behavior.
+More recently \cite{Lai2003, Tel2008}, it has been shown that transient chaos, which is present in noise-free systems can, under sufficiently strong noise, become sustained chaos, thus giving rise to chaotic attractors.

 The goal of this paper is to precisely investigate the effect of both types of noise, with the physical noise introduced as stochastic perturbations into the equations of DMMs, while keeping the numerical noise under control.
 In particular, we are interested in understanding the noise-induced transition from the ability of these machines to solve problem instances to the failure to do so.
 We will show that this noise-induced transition is a manifestation of noise-induced chaos.